ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 [site wiki="plane" heading="off"]

 Change the target horizontal speed (airspeed or groundspeed) and/or the vehicle's throttle.
-If the airspeed option is selected, this changes the :ref:`TRIM_ARSPD<TRIM_ARSPD_CM>` parameter during the flight until reboot or mode is changed to CRUISE or FBWB.
-If the groundspeed option is used, then :ref:`MIN_GNDSPD<MIN_GNDSPD_CM>` parameter is changed to this value until rebooted or changed by this command again.
+If the airspeed option is selected, this changes the :ref:`AIRSPEED_CRUISE<AIRSPEED_CRUISE>` parameter during the flight until reboot or mode is changed to CRUISE or FBWB.
+If the groundspeed option is used, then :ref:`MIN_GROUNDSPEED<MIN_GROUNDSPEED>` parameter is changed to this value until rebooted or changed by this command again.
 If the throttle field is non-zero and equal to or below 100, then the :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` parameter is changed  until reboot or changed by this command again.

 .. note:: Speed changes only have an effect if an airspeed sensor is present, healthy, and in use. :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` changes impacts only flight with airspeed sensor not in use.